clan-lol/clan-core/docs/CONTRIBUTING.md

       - Fill out the prompt as follows:
         - URL of Gitea instance: `https://git.clan.lol`
         - Name of new Login [git.clan.lol]:
         - Do you have an access token?
-No
-        - Username: YourUsername
+Yes
-        - Password: YourPassword
+        - Token: <yourtoken>
         - Set Optional settings: No